-Lately, MUSicTECHnology.net has been searched a lot for “drum major help” and “drum major advice”.
+Lately, MUSicTECHnology.net has been searched a lot for “drum major help” and “drum major advice.”
 I guess it’s that time of the year!
-In August of last year, I had a student submit an article about helpful drum major warm-ups and I published it.
-It was well done, very insightful and will provide another great reference for current drum majors or those seeking to be a drum major.
+In August of last year, I had a student submit an article about helpful drum major warm-ups, and I published it.
+It was well done, very insightful, and will provide another great reference for current drum majors or those seeking to be a drum major.

-As a marching band director, conductor and adjudicator, I have specific ideas about what I look for when considering a drum major and what is expected of them throughout the year.
+As a marching band director, conductor, and adjudicator, I have specific ideas about what I look for when considering a drum major and what is expected of them throughout the year.
 I have composed a list of a dozen items that I feel are necessary attributes for a good drum major to have.

 Each band director will have their own ideas about what constitutes a good candidate for a drum major or a good drum major.
-This list is not exhaustive but it does provide a good framework for thought.
+This list is not exhaustive, but it does provide a good framework for thought.

-There is one pre-requisite that all drum major candidates must have before any of the following is considered and that is a strong desire to actually be a drum major.
-Some people may have all the qualities listed in this article and more but if they don’t really have the desire to become a drum major then they should not consider it as a matter of practicality.
+There is one pre-requisite that all drum major candidates must have before any of the following is considered, and that is a strong desire actually to be a drum major.
+Some people may have all the qualities listed in this article and more, but if they don’t really have the desire to become a drum major then they should not consider it as a matter of practicality.

-1. Drum majors must be masters of meter, rhythm and time:
+1. Drum majors must be masters of meter, rhythm, and time: